Ritaja/java-exchange-rates/README.md

 ## Java exchange rates API

-Xchange Rate is a Java library which provides API for currency conversion.
+A Java library which provides API for currency conversion.
 It uses different web based servivces to obtain live conversion rates, store them and allow offline currency conversions.

 To allow **offline conversion**, this library stores conversion rates obtained from the web-service and uses the **stored exchange** rates for offline conversion.
 Each time the Library is run it checks if the conversion rates stored are outdated.
 If it finds outdated exchange rates it **updates the stored exchange rates** (using the web-service defined) and then completes the conversion task.
 To instuct the code when to consider exchange rates as outdated set the **refreshRate** parameter.
 An example code below explains this scenario.